AnantJalota/SmokingPrediction/README.md

 ## Observations

+Since, we are dealing with a problem where human physiological and behavioural aspects are dominant and with various reasons which can cause them, linking them with smoking was tedious because of the complexity.
 Below are the Model performance observations, where I have also added what was done and how has that impacted the metric collected and added above.

 | **ML Model Name**        | **Observation about model performance**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 |--------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|